Top 12 Places To Visit On The Stunning Coast Of Cornwall in 2022

 The giant crag rises majestically from the sea topped by the castle.
 It is a romantic sight but once there you can explore shops and restaurants.

-It is open to visitors in the summer months and can only be accessed by boat or by the famous causeway.
+St Michael's mount is open to visitors in the summer months and can only be accessed by boat or by the famous causeway.
 It boasts fabulous views across Mounts Bay to Lands End and The Lizard.

 Be sure to take your camera to this one and make sure you plan your trip well as you can only walk across a few hours either side of low tide, otherwise you can capture a boat taxi across during set times.